Public Computers

 Wireless Access

-To use the Library's Wi-Fi service, you must have a computer device that supports wireless access.
-The Library Wi-Fi is not secure and use of it is at your own risk; you must also take every precaution to secure your equipment and personal belongings while in the library.
+To use the Library's Wi-Fi, you must have a laptop computer or mobile device that supports wireless access.
+The Library's Wi-Fi is not secure and use of it is at your own risk; you must also take every precaution to secure your equipment and personal belongings while in the library.

 Queens Public Library is not able to provide technical assistance to you for your hardware, and there is no guarantee that you will be able to make a wireless connection.
-If you need assistance, contact the manufacturer of your laptop or software.
+If you need assistance, contact the manufacturer of your laptop, mobile device, or software.
 The Library is not responsible for any changes you make to your computer’s settings.

 Troubleshoot Wireless Access for your Windows device.